speedshop/speedshop/_posts/2019-01-10-three-activerecord-mistakes.md

 {% marginnote_lazy rules.gif||true %}

 That's a SQL query on every post, regardless of what you preloaded.
 In my experience, **every instance method on an ActiveRecord::Base class will eventually get called inside a collection**.
 Someone adds a new feature and isn't paying attention.
-Maybe it's by a different developer than the one that wrote the method originally, and they didn't fully read the implementation.
+Maybe it's by a different developer than the one who wrote the method originally, and they didn't fully read the implementation.
 Ta-da, now you've got an N+1.
-The example I gave could be rewritten as an association, like I described eariler.
+The example I gave could be rewritten as an association, like I described earlier.
 That can still cause an N+1, but at least it can be fixed easily with the correct preloading.

-What ActiveRecord methods should we *avoid* inside of our ActiveRecord model instance methods?
+Which ActiveRecord methods should we *avoid* inside of our ActiveRecord model instance methods?
 Generally, it's pretty much everything in the [`QueryMethods`](https://api.rubyonrails.org/classes/ActiveRecord/QueryMethods.html), [`FinderMethods`](https://api.rubyonrails.org/classes/ActiveRecord/FinderMethods.html), and [`Calculations`](https://api.rubyonrails.org/classes/ActiveRecord/Calculations.html).
 Any of these methods will usually *try* to run a SQL query, and are resistant to preloading. `where` is the most frequent offender, however.

 ## any? or exists? and present?